Expressway S86 (Poland): Traffic

-Being the main route of traffic between Zagłębie Dąbrowskie and Upper Silesian part of Katowice urban area, expressway S86 is a high traffic road, which is known for frequent traffic jams.
-According to General Traffic Measurement conducted by GDDKiA in 2010, it carries heaviest traffic in Poland with average of 104339 vehicles daily and from 2015, second with the heaviest traffic in Poland, following Warsaw section of expressway S8, with 112212 vehicles daily and similar number in 2020 and following years.
-According to Robert Tomanek, professor at University of Economics in Katowice, 100000 vehicles daily is an absolute limit of road's capacity.
-He points also that the widening of the route is impossible due to the neighboring buildings.
-It is one of the three expressways in Poland on which the traffic movement freedom index (poziom swobody ruchu, PSR) in 2017 was classified as the lowest one, with a C mark (very exceeded).
+Being the main route of traffic between Zagłębie Dąbrowskie and Upper Silesian, part of the Katowice urban area, expressway S86 is a high traffic road, which is known for frequent traffic jams.
+According to General Traffic Measurement conducted by GDDKiA in 2010, it carries heavy traffic in Poland with an average of 104,339 vehicles daily.
+From 2015, it has the second heaviest traffic in Poland, following the Warsaw section of expressway S8, with 112,212 vehicles daily and similar numbers in 2020 and beyond.
 According to General Traffic Measurement maps, the most generated traffic was from Zagłębie cities adjacent to Katowice: Sosnowiec, Czeladź, Będzin, but 80% of that traffic consists of passenger cars.

+According to University of Economics in Katowice professor Robert Tomanek, 100,000 vehicles daily limits the road's capacity.
+He points out that the widening of the route is impossible due to the neighboring buildings.
+It is one of the three expressways in Poland on which the traffic movement freedom index (poziom swobody ruchu, PSR) in 2017 was classified as the lowest one, with a C mark).
 Professor Jerzy Runge at University of Silesia connects the excessive traffic load on the route with the polycentric model of the labor market in the region, where Katowice clearly dominates the local market, which had redirected the stream of people moving towards Katowice from adjacent cities.
-Over eight imes more people travel from Sosnowiec to Katowice for work than in the opposite direction, and it is a record on national scale.
-On a working day, according to KZK GOP (Komunikacyjny Związek Komunalny Górnośląskiego Okręgu Przemysłowego), 44,000 people travel by buses running via S86 from Sosnowiec and Dąbrowa.
-On Saturdays, 19,000, and on Sunday, 13,000.
-The bottleneck at the connection with national road 79 leading from Mysłowice is also indicated as the cause of road congestion.
+People are eight times more likely to travel from Sosnowiec to Katowice for work than in the opposite direction, which is a record on a national scale.
+On a working day, according to KZK GOP (Komunikacyjny Związek Komunalny Górnośląskiego Okręgu Przemysłowego), 44,000 people travel by buses running via S86 from Sosnowiec and Dąbrowa, 32,000 on weekends.
+The bottleneck at the connection with National Road 79 leading from Mysłowice is also indicated as the cause of road congestion.